seanloesch/CS355-Final-Project/README.md

 _Last updated: May 9th, 2023._

-**I wrote published an academic research paper for this project — you can view it in the International Journal of Computer Science & Information Technology (IJCSIT) here:** https://doi.org/10.5121/ijcsit.2023.15501.
+**I published an academic research paper for this project — you can view it in the International Journal of Computer Science & Information Technology (IJCSIT) here:** https://doi.org/10.5121/ijcsit.2023.15501.

-Although all team members' names appear in the publication, I was the sole author of the paper, as I was the only member that was also in Dr. Vanamala's research team.
+Although all team members' names appear in the publication, I was the sole author of the paper, as I was the only member also in Dr. Vanamala's research team.

 # MY CONTRIBUTIONS